moth-quantum/quantum-audio/README.md

 > For a quick tour of Quantum Audio, try [Colab](https://colab.research.google.com/drive/1qGWhTLWoxnJsR7tINR6MVGDvk56CX2uE?ts=66c70dcd) 🚀

 ### Documentation
-For more details of the package, please refer to the [Documentation](https://quantumaudio.readthedocs.io) site.
+For more details of the package and its modules, please refer to the [Documentation](https://quantumaudio.readthedocs.io/en/latest/contents/quantumaudio.html) site.

 ## 🧩 Version Information <a id="version"></a>